Current Research Projects

 Early Psychosis Care

-Dr. Myers has been working on early psychosis care since 2014 in the north Texas area.
-From 2014-2017, she engaged in interviews with 48 diverse young persons and their families about how they made decisions about treatment for early psychosis.
+Dr. Myers has been engaging with persons with lived experience, clinicians, communities, and youth around topics related to early psychosis care since 2014 in the north Texas area.
+From 2014-2017, she engaged in an ethnographic project involving 47 diverse young persons and their families about how they made decisions about treatment for early psychosis.

-More recently, she has joined researchers at EPINET-TX as part of a larger National Institute of Mental Health-funded endeavor to create hubs for research around the country that accelerate advances in early psychosis care and recovery outcomes through learning health care partnerships.
+Since 2020, she has continued this work alongside researchers at EPINET-TX as part of a larger National Institute of Mental Health-funded endeavor to create hubs for research around the country that accelerate advances in early psychosis care and recovery outcomes through learning health care partnerships.

-Her current project involves interviewing individuals with early psychosis who report using substances to give those in the medical field a better understanding of what kind of support would have the most significant impact.
+The team has interviewed individuals with early psychosis who report using substances to give those in the medical field a better understanding of what kind of support would have the most significant impact, as well as community providers to plan stronger community-based offerings, including in rural areas.
+A new research proposal will focus on loneliness and social inclusion if funded.

 Race, Ethnicity, and Mental Health Equity